 Today, the Forest Park provides a variety of trails and is linked directly into Rathdrum along the Railway Walk – that which Parnell himself took to connect to the train at Rathdrum and onward to the Houses of Parliament in London.
 The trails meander through open glades and along the vast expanse of the ‘Great Ride and through some majestic stands of Sequoia, Spruce and broadleaves, including some of the worlds greatest tree species.

-Avondale House & Café Opening Times
+Avondale House & Café Is Closed For The 2017 Season

 Only an hour from Dublin